mahsank/pi-router/README.md

 **Stage 2** - router system.
 This stage produces the router image.
 It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

 All the customizations needed to transform `RPi`  into a secure router are done at this stage.
-Contrary to `pi-gen` build stages, `PiRouter` does not need to go beyond this stage.
+Contrary to `pi-gen` build stages, `pi-router` does not need to go beyond this stage.

 ## Network Configuration Details

-`PiRouter` makes use of `dnsmasq`, `dhcpcd`, and `hostapd` to transform the `RPi` into a router.
-The default LAN side gateway ip address is `192.168.16.1/24` and the connected clients are assigned addresses in the range of `192.168.16.2-254`.
+`Pi-router` makes use of `dnsmasq`, `dhcpcd`, and `hostapd`, to transform the `RPi` into a router.
+The default LAN side gateway ip address is `172.31.31.1/24` and the connected clients are assigned addresses in the range of `172.131.31.2-254`.
 WAN side address is supplied by the RJ-45 connector on `RPi` board.

 ## Known Limitations

-`PiRouter` does not handle the case of WAN side address supplied by a *USB to RJ-45* dongle plugged into one of the four `RPi` USB ports.
+`Pi-router` does not handle the case of WAN side address supplied by a *USB to RJ-45* dongle plugged into one of the four `RPi` USB ports.

 ## Troubleshooting

 ### binfmt_misc

-Linux is able execute binaries from other architectures, meaning that it should be possible to make use of `PiRouter` on an `x86_64` system, even though it will be running *ARM* binaries.
+Linux is able execute binaries from other architectures, meaning that it should be possible to make use of `pi-router` on an `x86_64` system, even though it will be running *ARM* binaries.
 This requires support from the `binfmt_misc` kernel module.

 You may see the following error: